 Two-year programs focus on the practical aspects of emergency management.
 Coursework typically emphasizes response planning, decision-making, and communication skills.
 Students also take general education courses in math, science, English, and other areas.

-This credential can help police, fire, and emergency medical technician (EMT) professionals qualify for promotions.
-Two-year programs also train new recruits for entry-level positions.
+This credential helps police, fire, and emergency medical technician (EMT) professionals qualify for promotions within their departments.
+Two-year programs also train new recruits for entry-level positions in emergency services, local government agencies, and disaster response organizations.

 School Spotlight